 … with dice

 Mechanics are simple and original at once.
-Movement around the track is done by throwing different dice – one for each gear.
-Higher gears take you further, but the twist is that you have to slow down for corners (end your turn in the colored area of the corner), meaning you have to take them in lower gears.
+Movement around the track is done by rolling different dice – one for each gear.
+Higher gears take you further, but the twist is that you have to slow down for corners (you need to end your turn in the colored area of the corner), meaning you have to take them in lower gears.
 Otherwise, you risk taking damage to your tires, other components or even spinning out and retiring.

 Changing gears one up/down is free while changing more gears comes with a penalty to your gearbox.
 If your components are too damaged, you are out of the race.
 The race lasts for one or more laps.